tosher/Mediawiker/mwclient/README.txt

+This files describes mwclient-0.7.0 - updated version of original library for compatibility with Sublime Text 2/3 (python versions 2.6/3.3).

-This files describes mwclient-0.7.0.
-The latest version is available in the subversion repository <https://mwclient.svn.sourceforge.net/svnroot/mwclient>
+The latest original version (0.6.5) is available in the subversion repository <https://mwclient.svn.sourceforge.net/svnroot/mwclient>
 and also browsable <http://mwclient.svn.sourceforge.net/viewvc/mwclient/>.